If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Hepatitis is the medical name for inflammation of the liver.
 There are different causes of hepatitis, some of which are viruses and can be transmitted through sexual activity, others can be caused by alcohol.

-In many cases hepatitis can have no symptoms.
-Early signs can include flu-like symptoms such as muscle and joint pain, headaches, feeling sick, temperature and jaundice (yellowing of the skin and eyes).
+In many cases, hepatitis can have no symptoms.
+However, early signs can include flu-like symptoms such as:

-There are several different types of hepatitis and they are not always purely transmitted as an STI.
-Here we outline further information about hepatitis A and B which can be transmitted through unprotected sexual activity.
+There are several different types of hepatitis, but only hepatitis A and B can be transmitted through unprotected sexual activity.

-Hepatitis is tested by blood test, designed to look for evidence that your immune system is trying to fight the virus.
-Testing can also include a check of your liver function.
-Further testing (if required) can include an ultrasound scan, or a liver biopsy (where a small sample of liver tissue is taken for testing).
+Hepatitis is tested by a blood test, designed to look for evidence that your immune system is trying to fight the virus.
+Testing can also include a check of your liver function, an ultrasound scan, or a liver biopsy (where a small sample of liver tissue is taken for testing).

-If you test positively for hepatitis your doctor or nurse will advise you what to do and may prescribe antiviral medication.
-If you test positively for hepatitis C you will be referred to a specialist to discuss treatment options.
+If you test positive for hepatitis your doctor or nurse will advise you what to do and may prescribe antiviral medication.
+If you test positive for hepatitis C you will be referred to a specialist to discuss treatment options.
 It is thought that treatment is more effective the sooner it is started.

 Some types of viral hepatitis will also require Public Health England to be notified.
 This is for types of hepatitis which are rarer in the UK such as hepatitis A and hepatitis B.

-If you test positively for hepatitis you should tell your current and any recent sexual partners so that they can get tested too.
-Some clinics also offer ‘partner notification’ which is a way to contact your partner using what’s called a ‘contact slip’.
+If you test positive for hepatitis you should tell your current and any recent sexual partners (last six months) so that they can get tested too.
+Some clinics also offer partner notification which is a way to contact your partner using a ‘contact slip’.
 This process doesn’t mention your name and lets your partner/s know that they may have been exposed to an STI and advising them to get tested.